Akhilian/simple-ci/README.md

 Docker
 - [x] Initialize the docker-compose file and documentation to start project
-- [ ] Attach a PostgreSQL database to the network
+- [x] Attach a PostgreSQL database to the network

 SSH / Connexion
 - [x] Initialize docker image with an SSH connection setup
 - [ ] Configure the `authorized_key` file ssh

-CI application
+Application
 - [ ] Initialize a database connexion
 - [ ] Listen to notification on the channel